 - 1. To progress in the surgical technology curriculum, the student must: - a.
-Maintain a minimum GPA of 2.0 on all required courses. - b.
+Maintain a minimum GPA of 2.54 on all required courses. - b.
 Meet all course requirements, including attendance, according to the policies stated in the course instructional package and Surgical Technology Student Handbook (required to pass the course). - 2.
 All supporting courses such as BIO 210, 211, 225, AHS 102, ENG 155, PSY 201, and Humanities courses must be completed prior to the final semester. - 3.
-Any student who fails to meet the requirements for progression will be dismissed from the surgical technology program and must apply for readmission.
+BIO 210, BIO 211, and AHS 102 must be completed prior to the Summer Semester. - 4.
+Student must complete all simulation and perioperative assignments. - 5.
+Student must complete all and pass all Lab Skills to progress, regardless of grade. - 6.
+Student must score in the 2-4 scoring range in SUR 112 to progress to SUR 113 - Student must Score in the 3 -4 scoring range in all clinical evaluations in SUR 113 and SUR 114. - 8.
+Student is required to complete all Certification Review Quizzes, Certification Review Cumulative Tests, and Surgcom with an 80% in SUR 104, SUR 105, and SUR 120. - 9.
+Student must maintain a 100% attendance for Lab and Clinical. - 10.
+All clinical evaluations must be complete and uploaded to Surgical counts with all required data and signatures. - 11.
+Students must complete a minimum of 2 Surgical Phases and 2 Phases tests for SUR 112, 113, and 114. - 12.
+All students must score a minimum of 700 on the HESI exit exam and a minimum of 102 on the NBSTSA practice exam in SUR 120 - 13.
+Any student who fails to meet the requirements for progression will be dismissed from the surgical technology program and must apply for readmission. - Please see the Student Readmission policy on page 23.